TerribleDev/nashua/readme.md

 ## Food

 There is quite a large range of food given the size of the city.
 Many restaurants are also [coffee shops](#coffee-land).
-Nashua's restaurants usually fall into to categories.
+Nashua's restaurants usually fall into two categories.
 Places that close at 3pm, and places that open at 5pm.
 Eating between the hours of 3-5pm are quite hard.
 Outside of this list, there are many chain restaurants in town, and the food court in the mall is usually good.

 ### Breakfast